-Single Axle Vs. Double Axle Trailer
+Single Axle trailer or a Double Axle Trailer – Why choose

 Choosing between a single or tandem axle trailer?
 Here are the benefits and disadvantages of each.
 Larger payload trailers do have the requirement to have dual axles, however, for the mid-payload range, it is personal preference as to whether you choose single or double axle.